The Most Beautiful Beaches Along Oregon's Magnificent Coastline

-Know before you go: Seaside is home to a pair of legit surf spots -- the break near the terminus of Avenue U and an infamous locals-only spot known as The Cove -- but we’re required by law to inform you that you’ll get your ass kicked and/or your windows busted out for showing up without a local acting as your sherpa.
+Seaside is also home to a pair of legit surf spots -- the break near the terminus of Avenue U and an infamous locals-only spot known as The Cove -- but we’re required by law to inform you that you might get your windows busted out for showing up without a local acting as your sherpa.
 If you’re unsure about this arrangement, swing by Cleanline Surf to rent some gear and ask the dude or dudette behind the counter about the protocol.
-If you look or act like a dingus they’ll probably tell you to go pound sand, which they’re well within their right to do.

 If Oregonians were given just one choice of a photo that best represented the coast, there’s a good chance they’d pick one with the sun setting over Haystack Rock.
 The towering 235-foot column of basalt was formed by lava millions of years ago, and today it’s likely one of the most visited attractions on the coast.
 The wide beaches in its midst are perfect for playing fetch with your dog or lighting up a fire and cracking a cold boy or two.
 Depending on your worldview, the scene will feel straight out of a Sigur Ros video or a Miller Chill commercial.
 Either way, it’s pretty dang cool.